-Lene Rachel Andersen
+Lene Rachel Andersen, primary author

-A Danish economist, author and futurist
+A Danish economist, futurist, author, and keynote speaker

 Lene Rachel Andersen (b.
 1968) has a BA in business economy and studied theology 1993-97.
 From 1993 to 2001, she wrote comedy and entertainment for Danish media and went to the US a number of times; she went there a Dane and returned as a European.

 In 1997 she took up futurism, first for television and later in books.
 Since 2005 she has written and published eleven books about democracy, human development and the future, and she has received the Ebbe Kløvedal-Reich Democracy Award and the Døssing Prize, the Danish librarians’ democracy prize.

 She has been on two ad hoc think tanks about Bildung in Denmark, and was a member of the Danish government’s Values Commission in 2010-2011.
 In 2015, she was a part-time research associate at The University of Southern Denmark at the Center for Fundamental Living Technology, FLinT.

 Based on her work on The Nordic Secret, Lene is one of the co-founders of the Copenhagen based think tank Nordic Bildung and the European Bildung Network, and she is the main initiator of European Bildung Day.
 She is also a full member of the Club of Rome.

 Tomas Björkman (b.
 1958) has a master’s degree in physics and studied macroeconomics on the side.

 He has made a career as an entrepreneur in a variety of businesses within financial services, media, property development, and banking and has worked all over Europe.
 He founded Investment Banking Partners AB and served as chairman of EFG Investment Bank.